African football legend criticises Ademola Lookman over Atletico Madrid move

 Super Eagles winger Ademola Lookman has come under criticism following his January move to Atletico Madrid, completed on Monday, February 2.

-The former Fulham star marked his debut with a stunning first-half goal and an assist, helping Atletico seal a place in the semifinals, per One Football.
+The former Fulham star marked his debut with a stunning first-half goal and an assist, helping Atletico seal a place in the semi-finals, as reported by One Football.

 With the performance, Lookman became the first Atletico Madrid debutant to score in a competitive match since the 2013/14 season.